 - Parent–child interaction are enhanced by positive experience in her body/mind/spirit, less painful, gentle approach to bring a child to the planet

 - Easier more gentle transition from the womb of water to an external world of water, weightlessness, warm, wet and soft

 - Decreased trauma at birth

-- More blood to the baby tutu better blood circulation in the mother
+- More oxygenated blood to the baby because of better blood circulation in the mother

 - Baby doesn’t receive invasive stimuli to induce crying resulting in a calm or more alert state